daisygunn/around-the-world/README.md

 ![](assets/documents/images/high_scores_testing.png)

 ### Lighthouse
-I used the Lighthouse report on Google Dev Tools to test me websites performance, accessibility and best practices, my first report has an SEO score of under 90, after adding more detailed `meta-keywords` & `meta-description` all of my scores are now above 90:
+I used the Lighthouse report on Google Dev Tools to test my websites performance, accessibility and best practices, my first report has an SEO score of under 90, after adding more detailed `meta-keywords` & `meta-description` all of my scores are now above 90:
 ![](assets/documents/images/lighthouse_report.png)

 ### Known bugs and fixes
-Throughout the entire project I have used Google Chrome Developer Tools to debug any issues with styling and alignment; this tool enabled me to change things and see the effect this had immediately.
-The use of the console whilst in dev tools was also incredibly helpful as I was able to utilise this to test me JavaScript code, using `console.log()` to check that my functions were being called correctly and that the desired information was going to be displayed.
+Throughout the entire project, I have used Google Chrome Developer Tools to debug any issues with styling and alignment; this tool enabled me to change things and see the effect this had immediately.
+The use of the console whilst in dev tools was also incredibly helpful as I was able to utilise this to test my JavaScript code, using `console.log()` to check that my functions were being called correctly and that the desired information was going to be displayed.
 This was pivotal in designing the quiz as I needed to have access to the information of the various elements in order to be able to programme the quiz correctly.

 I tested the quizzes functionality by 'playing' it myself, to ensure the user experience was positive and that everything was working as it should.
 One key bug that I resolved was the duplication of answer options, I had written a `do-while` loop in the generateQuestion function which I thought had fixed the problem but whilst testing I found the occasional duplication occurred.
-For this reason I added two more `if` statements to the same function to prevent this occurring.
+For this reason, I added two more `if` statements to the same function to prevent this from occurring.
 Using `console.log()` I was able to prove that this implementation worked and the bug had been resolved.

 ### Validation: HTML, CSS and JavaScript
 Furthermore, I used Jshint to ensure that there were no errors within any of my JavaScript code, initially there were errors as you can see below:
 ![](assets/documents/images/jshint_errors.png)

-Howewer, I implemented all changes to ensure my code passed with no errors:
+However, I implemented all changes to ensure my code passed with no errors:
 ![](assets/documents/images/jshint_no_errors.png)

 In addition to Jshint, I used Jigsaw to validate my HTML and CSS which both passed with errors initially: